ldenisey/venus-os-configuration/docs/SSH-Debugging_grid_meter.md

 ## Manual trigger of the dbus service

+Dbus service is started by [dbus-cgwacs](https://github.com/victronenergy/dbus-cgwacs).
-Manual trigger of the dbus grid meter service for /dev/ttyUSB0 is done with :
+Manual trigger for /dev/ttyUSB0 is done with :

 ``` bash
   /opt/victronenergy/dbus-cgwacs/dbus-cgwacs /dev/ttyUSB0